askeur/ECG-classification/README.md

 ## Model Information
 The models used in this application are provided in zip format due to their large size.
 You need to unzip them before using them.

-Instructions for Extracting the Models
-To extract the models, you can follow these steps:

-Download the zip file containing the models from [insert the download link here].

-Use Python and the zipfile library to extract the models to the destination directory of your choice.
-You can use the following code:

-import zipfile
-import os

-# Set the path to the zip file
-zip_file_path = 'path_to_the_file.zip'

-# Set the destination directory for extracting the files
-extracted_folder_path = 'destination_directory_path'

-# Create the destination directory if it doesn't exist
-os.makedirs(extracted_folder_path, exist_ok=True)

-# Extract the contents of the zip file
-with zipfile.ZipFile(zip_file_path, 'r') as zip_ref:
-    zip_ref.extractall(extracted_folder_path)
-Make sure to follow the above steps to have the models ready for use in the application.

 ## Built With

 - Python